wlytle/ruby-oo-relationships-practice-gym-membership-exercise/README.md

 **Lifter**

-  - Get a list of all lifters
+DONE - Get a list of all lifters

-  - Get a list of all the memberships that a specific lifter has
+Done - Get a list of all the memberships that a specific lifter has

-  - Get a list of all the gyms that a specific lifter has memberships to
+Done - Get a list of all the gyms that a specific lifter has memberships to

-  - Get the average lift total of all lifters
+Done- Get the average lift total of all lifters

-  - Get the total cost of a specific lifter's gym memberships
+Done - Get the total cost of a specific lifter's gym memberships

-  - Given a gym and a membership cost, sign a specific lifter up for a new gym
+Done - Given a gym and a membership cost, sign a specific lifter up for a new gym

 **Membership**

-  - Get a list of all memberships
+Done - Get a list of all memberships

 **Gym**

-  - Get a list of all gyms
+Done - Get a list of all gyms

-  - Get a list of all memberships at a specific gym
+Done - Get a list of all memberships at a specific gym

-  - Get a list of all the lifters that have a membership to a specific gym
+Done - Get a list of all the lifters that have a membership to a specific gym

-  - Get a list of the names of all lifters that have a membership to that gym
+Done- Get a list of the names of all lifters that have a membership to that gym

-  - Get the combined lift total of every lifter has a membership to that gym
+DONE- Get the combined lift total of every lifter has a membership to that gym